Skip to main content

 Fees and FEE-HELP

-All costs are calculated using current rates and are based on a study load of 48 credit points (normally eight units) per semester or year.
+All costs are calculated using current rates and are based on a study load of 48 credit points (normally eight units) per year.

 A student’s annual fee may vary in accordance with: